-An auto-lock tape measure doesn’t require you to slide the lock in place to set the blade, where a sliding lock tape measure does.
+An auto-lock tape measure doesn’t require you to slide the lock in place to set the blade, whereas a sliding lock tape measure does.

 A sliding lock may make the most sense if your tape measure always stays attached to your tool belt or shop apron while taking measurements.
-This way, you can just extend the blade to make your measurement then let it go to retract back into the housing, all without skipping a beat.
+This way, you can extend the blade to make your measurement and let it retract back into the housing without skipping a beat.
 Efficiency for the win.

 With an auto-locking tape measure, you’d need to stop for a moment to hold the button to retract the blade.
 Otherwise, your blade stays retracted and risks damage.

 What is the best length tape measure for woodworking?